 This dwarf fish isn’t quite often seen in tanks for now, but due to its simple tastes and appealing appearance it has all chances to become quite popular soon.

+It perfectly suits small sized tanks, so called ‘nano tanks’.
 This fish doesn’t need a spacious tank.
-For them a tank of 30 liters (6.6 gal) capacity is enough, though it’s desirable to get at least 50 liters (11 gal) capacity tank.
+For them a tank of 10 gallons (approximately 38 liters) capacity is enough, though it’s desirable to get at least 20 gallons capacity tank.
 It should be sickly planted and tank plants will create shelter for the fish.
 At such conditions dario will feel comfortable and stop getting scared of everything.

-In the wild the fish feeds on various insects and their larvae.
+In the wild the dario fish feeds on various insects and their larvae.
 In a tank dario can become quite discerning in terms of food.
 They refuse eating artificial food.
 Scarlet badis may eat small sized pellets while they are falling in the tank water, but still they prefer live food: daphnia, cyclops, brine shrimp, small tubifex.

 Scarlet badis are prone to obesity and become more prone to various diseases when they don’t have a diversified diet (if they get just bloodworm or tubifex).